Marinara Sauce Recipe from Scratch

 SOFRITO:

-The best Marinara Sauces start with a sofrito of onions, celery and carrots sautéed in olive oil.
-The carrots, and celery are OPTIONAL If you want super quick marinara sauce, then skip them.
-You can even skip the onion and use 1 teaspoon onion powder in its place.
-(See Easy Marinara Sauce recipe below)
+The carrots and celery are OPTIONAL.
+If you want a super quick marinara sauce, then skip them.ย You can even skip the onion and use one teaspoon onion powder in its place.ย (See the Easy Marinara Sauce recipe below) However, for the very best recipe, the little chopping is so worth it.

 SAUCE:

-• pureed fire roasted diced tomatoes: fire roasted tomatoes boast a sweet smokiness and are far less acidic than traditional tomatoes.
+• Pureed fire-roasted diced tomatoes: They boast a sweet smokiness and are far less acidic than traditional tomatoes.
 Their flavor rounds out the tomatoes and adds just the right smoothness (in my opinion).

 showing how to make marinara sauce by purreing tomatoes in a blender